GiovanniColonni/GiovanniColonni/README.md

-👋 Hi, I’m @GiovanniColonni and Welcome to my personal page!

 I am a backend engineer with a passion for the emerging world of web3.
 With a background in backend engineering for an NFT marketplace startup, I have hands-on experience building decentralized applications and working with blockchain technologies.